tylerlum/ufc_automated_scoring_system/README.md

 ## Unsupervised Learning Visualizations

-To better understand the data, we use PCA to find a basis that captures the dataset in a way that be visualized.
+To better understand the data, we use PCA to find a basis that captures the dataset in a way that can be visualized.
 Below we visualize two-component PCA dimensionality reduction, with the colors signifying which fighter won the fight.
 We see that the data starts to look separable using component 1.
 The variance explained by these components is 0.22014401 and 0.1460742, meaning a total variance explained of 0.36621821.

 ![PCA](https://user-images.githubusercontent.com/26510814/115918540-7d249d80-a42c-11eb-99a1-7163e95fae96.png)

 Visualizing the components, it appears that component 0 captures the most common fight stats that vary through fights, but does not clearly separate fighter 0 and 1 performances.
-However, component 1 appears to be the axis that most clearly seperates the performances for fighter 0 and 1, with fighter 0 winning when component 1 is positive and fighter 1 winning when component 1 is negative.
+However, component 1 appears to be the axis that most clearly separates the performances for fighter 0 and 1, with fighter 0 winning when component 1 is positive and fighter 1 winning when component 1 is negative.
 This primarily focuses on ground strikes, control time, and total strikes.

 ![PCA_Component0](https://user-images.githubusercontent.com/26510814/115918548-7e55ca80-a42c-11eb-9fd9-cc451349a58f.png)